sandeshthapa/sandeshthapa.github.io/_pages/about.md

 ---

 ## Distributed Control and Manipulation
 Part of M.S Research Work at Oklahoma State with Dr. He Bai at OSU.
+Joint work with Dr. Acosta from U of Seville, Spain.

 ![coop control ](../images/newagents4.png)